RakeshYadav292/Delivery-route-optimization-system/README.md

 A complete, professional, full-stack web application designed for logistics companies to optimize their delivery routes.
 The system calculates the most efficient path visiting multiple locations, minimizing distance and validating vehicle capacity constraints.

-This project is built as a robust academic submission (suitable for B.Tech CSE students) emphasizing modern UI/UX and algorithmic implementation.
+This project is built as a robust academic submission (suitable for B.Tech CSBS students) emphasizing modern UI/UX and algorithmic implementation.

 ## ✨ Features